List of people who converted to paganism

-The following is a list of notable people who converted to paganism from a different religion or no religion.
+The following notable people converted to paganism from a different religion or no religion.
 This article addresses only past voluntary professions of faith by the individuals listed, and is not intended to address ethnic, cultural, or other considerations.
 Certain people listed here may be lapsed or former converts, or their current religious identity may be ambiguous, uncertain or disputed.
 Such cases are noted in their list entries.